akshaygulabrao/lidar-slam/README.md

 # Point-LIO Performane on the Newer College Datasets
 The repository aims to reproduce [LIDAR SLAM algorithms](https://arxiv.org/pdf/2311.00276).
-Algorithm performance will be measured by RMS Trajectory Error and RMS Heading Error.
+Algorithm performance will be measured by RMSE position error.

+Code repository used to write [Using Localization Point-LIO](https://akshaygulabrao.substack.com/p/localization-and-mapping-with-lidar).

 Currently, the first algorithm being tested is [Point LIO](https://github.com/hku-mars/Point-LIO).The algorithm outputs the localization to the /tf topic.

 I recommend using Foxglove Studio and Docker on macOS to run the experiments.
 See [Installing ROS1 on macOS with Docker](https://foxglove.dev/blog/installing-ros1-on-macos-with-docker) for assistance.
+Currently having trouble understanding the code.
+Digging through the code to understand how the initialization works.

 ## Reproducing Point-LIO
+[Point-LIO](https://drive.google.com/file/d/1I8fByqJ-yE4lvYqeCvvjkzrPWRSjVYpg/view?usp=sharing).
 See the dockerfile for the required packages needed to to build [Point-LIO](https://github.com/hku-mars/Point-LIO).
 Currently, there are 3 terminals that are required to run the script.

 In terminal 1, start **roscore**
 ```bash